r-salas/file-cracker/README.md

-# pdf-cracker
+# file-cracker
-Crack PDFs easily
+Crack PDFs and ZIPs by brute force.

 ## Requirements
 - Python 3.10+